 Ill be talking about collecting and analyzing project deliverables, but Ill also allow myself to change the term deliverable for the term project result while keeping the definition.

-Before the project starts, the project manager and the customer should agree upon which results in the customer expects from the project.
+Before the project starts, the project manager and the customer should agree upon which results the customer expects from the project.
 Sometimes its not as easy as it seems.
-Try to define project objectives for holding a corporate celebration, then define the results that will let you achieve that objectives.
+Try to define project objectives for holding a corporate celebration, then define the results that will let you achieve that objective.
 Was that easy to do?
 I believe not.

 The customer has formulated the following objectives: